-Restore Deleted Picture on the iPhone with Photos App
+Restore Deleted Pictures on iPhone with Photos App

 By default, pictures taken with the Camera application are saved to the Photos application.
 If a photo is deleted, it’s moved to the Recently Deleted folder, where it stays for some time, giving you a chance to restore it by following the steps below:

 - Navigate down to “Utilities” and select the folder labeled “Recently Deleted.”.
 It will show the pictures that are scheduled for deletion and how much longer until they are removed permanently from the iPhone.
 Usually this process will last up to 40 days since it was “Deleted”.

 - Tap “Recover Photo” and the photo will be back in our Albums.